nzt4567/gh_issue_agent/README.md

 have to change the code of the tests, as they cannot currently accept parameters from the command line (not even sure this is possible) and therefore you need to change `repo` path.

+To build the documentation use `make html` inside of the `doc` directory.
+To run doctests simply run `make doctest` in the same directory.
+Also, you need to have package `sphinx` installed.